skoolkid/skoolkit/sphinx/source/commands.rst

 `game.bin`.
 These values can be changed by passing options to `bin2tap.py`.
 Run it with no arguments to see the list of available options::

-  usage: bin2tap.py [options] FILE [file.tap]
+  usage: bin2tap.py [options] FILE [OUTFILE]

-  Convert a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a TAP file.
+  Convert a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a PZX or TAP file.
 FILE may be a regular file, or '-' to read a binary file from standard input.
+If OUTFILE is not given, a TAP file is created.

   Options:
-    --7ffd N              Add 128K RAM banks to the TAP file and write N to port 0x7ffd after they've loaded.
+    --7ffd N              Add 128K RAM banks to the tape file and write N to port 0x7ffd after they've loaded.
     --banks N[,N...]
-Add only these 128K RAM banks to the TAP file (default: 0,1,3,4,6,7).
+Add only these 128K RAM banks to the tape file (default: 0,1,3,4,6,7).
     -b BEGIN, --begin BEGIN
                           Begin conversion at this address (default: ORG for a